andresTrotti/KrasamoControlPrototype/README.md

 - Commissioning Matter devices over Bluetooth (PASE) and injecting Wi‑Fi credentials (CASE).
 - Displaying a list of commissioned devices (mock data for testing).
 - Controlling LED state (on/off) and reading temperature from compatible devices.
-- Exploring a dashboard with home status (temperature, humidity, air quality, etc.).
+- Exploring a dashboard with home status (temperature, humidity, etc.).

 The app is intended as a starting point for developers who want to integrate Matter into their iOS apps using Apple's native Matter.framework.

-Mira **Deployment** para conocer como desplegar el proyecto.
+Look at **Deployment** to know how to launch the project

 ###🛠 Requirements